Estonian Terminology Services Implementation Guide

 • Hierarchy in CodeSystem is represented as nested concepts as well as property "parent".
 In ValueSet, hierarchy is represented with property "parent" and the hierarchy is flattened.

-• Descriptions in Estonian, English, and Latin, as well as all comments are migrated.
+• Descriptions in Estonian, English, and Latin.

 SNOMED CT